NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Data_Architecture/README.md

 ### Why It Matters

-This is not just a simple numerical delta — it’s a **behavioral insight metric**.
+This is not just a simple numerical delta, it’s a **behavioral insight metric**.
 PPD reflects how aligned or misaligned consumers are in their value interpretation of a product’s price at the unit level.

-- A **positive PPD** means the consumer *thought it would cost more* than it did — a potential trust or brand premium signal.
+- A **positive PPD** means the consumer *thought it would cost more* than it did which is a potential trust or brand premium signal.
-- A **negative PPD** means the consumer *thought it would cost less* — signaling possible sticker shock, dissatisfaction, or elasticity risk.
+- A **negative PPD** means the consumer *thought it would cost less* than it did, signaling possible sticker shock, dissatisfaction, or elasticity risk.

 ---